alirezag/matlab-esn/README.md

 - A. Goudarzi and D. Stefanovic, Towards a Calculus of Echo State Networks, to appear in BICA Procedia, 2014, arXiv:1409.0280 [cs.NE].
 - A. Goudarzi and M. R. Lakin and D. Stefanovic and C. Teuscher.
 A Model for Variation- and Fault-Tolerant Digital Logic using Self-Assembled Nanowire Architectures, Proceedings of the 2014 IEEE/ACM International Symposium on Nanoscale Architectures (NANOARCH), 2014, arXiv:1406.3433v1 [cs.ET].
 - A. Goudarzi and M. R. Lakin and D. Stefanovic.
 Reservoir Computing Approach to Robust Computation using Unreliable nanoscale Networks,Unconventional Computation and Natural Computation, pp. 164-176, 2014, aXiv:1405.0296 [cs.ET].
+- A. Goudarzi and P. Banda and M. R. Lakin and C. Teuscher and Darko Stefanovic, A Comparative Study of Reservoir Computing for Temporal Signal Processing, arXiv:1401.2224 [cs.NE].